JMS55/jms55.github.io/content/posts/2026_08_29_bevy_sixth_birthday/index.md

 > For me and I think a lot of other gamedevs, rendering is one of those things that is a voodoo sorcery black box where materials and meshes go in and pretty pictures come out.
 > So, this may be a big ask, but my question is "as an engine dev do you have any resources to link or recommend that help crack open that black box and make it easier to understand?"

 Honestly, not really!
 I did try and write some higher-level docs for the Bevy book this year, but never finished or merged them.
-For specific rendering topics, there's lots of individual papers and articles I could point at, but I don't have anything for people just starting out.
+For specific rendering topics, there are lots of individual papers and articles I could point at, but I don't have anything for people just starting out.

 Rendering is a really broad area!
 There's a lot of things that boil down to "it's done in this extremely complex, specialized way, because performance".